sealldeveloper/sealldev-chirpy/_drafts/plaintexts/2024-3-22-perfection-htb.md

 ![Success](/images/htb/easy/perfection/submitted.png)

 ## Thanks for reading!
-Feel free to give me feedback or follow me on [Twitter](https://twitter.com/sealldev).
+Feel free to give me feedback or follow me on [Twitter](https://twitter.com/sealldev) and [LinkedIn](https://www.linkedin.com/in/noah-cooper-5442ab309/).

 You can also find my other contacts on the [whoami](../about) page.